NLnetLabs/cascade/doc/manual/source/faq.rst

 Why did you build this project in Rust?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cascade is written in the Rust programming language, making it significantly
+Because Cascade is written in the Rust programming language, it is
-less likely to crash or suffer from memory safety issues.
-When needed, Rust
+significantly less likely to crash or suffer from memory safety issues.
+Rust
-makes it easier to leverage the higher core count of modern computers through
+also makes it easier to leverage the higher core count of modern computers
-"`fearless concurrency
+through "`fearless concurrency
 <https://doc.rust-lang.org/book/ch16-00-concurrency.html>`_".

 .. seealso::